Are you dreaming of sun-drenched pool house ideas? Us too.

 What's more, a tiny pool house doesn't mean that you will need to compromise on style.
 This design fits in perfectly with its country-style surroundings, without taking attention away from the real star of the show – the pool.

 9. Turn your pool house into an all-round entertainment space

-In this backyard, designed with entertaining in mind, efficient heating and air conditioning systems, plus heat control glass and specialist blinds ensure the space is comfortable to use all round making it suitable for turning it into a full-functional kitchen, bar or to use as a relaxed living space.
+Efficient heating and air conditioning systems, plus heat control glass and specialist blinds, ensure the space is comfortable to use all year round – making it suitable to house fully-functional outdoor kitchen ideas, a bar and a relaxed living space.

 10. Design a pool house worthy of a country estate